 Even from within the walls you are never very far away from those imposing mountains.
 You just need to raise your head and you will eventually see them looking down at you over the walls.

-Don’t be worried about where you will eat, shop or enjoy nightlife if you are staying inside the walls.
-At each corner you will see a little restaurant, a wine and jazz bar with tons of small clothing boutiques.
-We found the charm and the pace of this old town to be quite restful .
-We wonder tough if this is the case during the other months of the year.
+Don’t be worried about where you will eat, shop or enjoy the nightlife if you are staying here.
+At each corner, you will see a little restaurant, a wine and jazz bar and tons of small clothing boutiques.
+We found the charm and the pace of this old town to be quite restful.
+We wonder though if this is the case during the other months of the year.
 We were told that last year 3 million tourists passed through the little country of Montenegro.
 You can be certain that a lot of them came to Kotor.

-Many restaurants have outdoor seating .
-This restaurant below is called Restaurant city.
-It’s one of the restaurant you are immediately attracted too in the old town for it’s cozy outdoor seating.
-We ate here a few times .
+Many restaurants have outdoor seating.
+The restaurant below is called Restaurant City.
+It’s one of the restaurants you are immediately attracted to in the old town for its cozy outdoor seating.
+We ate here a few times.
 The prices are reasonable and the food is nice.

 Our favourite little wine bar.
 This little wine bar is called Old Winery Wine Bar.
-Staff here are great and can get you in a laughing mood in no time! 🤭
+The staff here are great and can get you in a laughing mood in no time! 🤭

-Below, Bernard is having a beer at a quaint little pub that has a great decor, great pub food & local craft beers.
+Below, Bernard is having a beer at a quaint little pub that has great decor, yummy pub food & local craft beers.
 Paparon

 This is Evergreen Jazz Bar below.
 They have live jazz entertainment every second Saturday.
 Can’t beat that!

 This place below is not located inside the walls of the old town but we have to mention it as it was a special place for us to enjoy great views on the outdoor terrace, good food, drinks and soft jazz music.
-The name is PORTUN, and is located in Dobrota which is about a 30 minute walk from the old town.
+The name is PORTUN, and it is located in Dobrota which is about a 30-minute walk from the old town.

-On Saturday mornings just outside the walls you have of course your outdoor open market, full of fresh fish, cheese and produce.
+On Saturday mornings just outside the walls, you have of course your outdoor open market, full of fresh fish, cheese and produce.
 This lady below proudly displays her Njeguši sir (cheese)❤️.
 This cheese is kept for 3 months in a cold and dry place before serving.
-Special taste and aroma comes from the wooden pot where the cheese is kept, called a “kaca”.
+Unique taste and aroma come from the wooden barrel where the cheese is held, called a “kaca”.

 Just outside the walls, only a 5-minute walk away you have a small shopping centre.
 This is the “nerve centre” of the town.
 It’s where you’ll find the activity of everyday life.
-You have your grocery market, a daycare, beauty salons, banks and much more, all compact in this little mall.
-This is as well where we found our fitness gym that became part of our daily routine.
+You have your grocery market, a daycare, beauty salons, banks and much more.
+This is where we found our fitness gym that became part of our daily routine.
 Beware, the temperature in the gym here is 20 degrees Celsius!
 You don’t need to work hard to bring on a sweat! 🥵

 Montenegrin food 🍽

-The food here has a Mediterranean influence so lots’ of fish and shellfish.
+The food here has a Mediterranean influence so lots of fish and shellfish.
 You see their special cheese and the prosciutto everywhere.
-One specialty is also the black risotto that gets its name from the black colour of the cuttlefish ink.
+One specialty is also the black risotto which gets its name from the black colour of the cuttlefish ink.
 There is a drawback however, you need to have a lot of confidence to eat this dish in public.
 The intensely black ink turns your teeth a ghoulish black colour.
-Bernard, no kisses please! 😁
+Bernard, no kisses, please! 😁

-This is all good, but what I want to get your attention on is this- there is almost no pastries here.
-Yes, there are some, but I don’t think we ever got asked, “would you like a dessert?”
+This is all good, but what I want to get your attention on is this- there are almost no pastries here.
+Yes, there are some, but I don’t think we ever got asked, “Would you like a dessert?”
 Pastries are around but not to the same degree as in other European countries.
 No reason for us to gain any weight here. ♎️

 If you google “Kotor for all seasons” it brings you to an official promotional tourism u-tube video that definitely illustrates this beautiful area and the pride the people here have for their country.